souravskr/starter-academic/content/authors/admin/_index.md

     url: https://www.mun.ca/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am passionate on Software/Web Development, Cloud Computing, Data Science and Data Visualization.

 # Interests to show in About widget
 interests: